Symposium 05: Occupational safety and health in the new digital world - Proceedings available

 The report offers four key global findings on investment performance:

-- The median net total fund return for participating ISSA member institution reserve funds in 2015 was 4.0 per cent and the average was 4.9 per cent.
-This compares to the global survey median of 1.0 per cent and the average of 2.0 per cent.
+- The median net total fund return for participating ISSA member institution reserve funds in 2016 was 4.8% and the average was 5.7%.
+This compares to the global survey median of 7.6% and the average of 7.7%.

 - Policy return is the return a fund could have earned passively by indexing its investments according to the fund’s policy mix (or target asset allocation).
-The median policy return for participating ISSA member institution reserve funds for 2015 was 3.3 per cent and the average was 3.6 per cent.
-This compares to the global survey median of 0.7 per cent and the average of 1.6 per cent.
+The median policy return for participating ISSA member institution reserve funds for 2016 was 5.3% and the average was 6.2%.
+This compares to the global survey median of 7.5% and the average of 7.6%.

 - Net value added shows how each fund has performed on an overall basis relative to benchmark alternatives.
-The median net value added for participating ISSA member institution reserve funds for 2015 was 0.0 per cent and the average was 1.3 per cent.
-This compares to the global survey median of 0.3 per cent.
+The median net value added for participating ISSA member institution reserve funds for 2016 was -0.5% and the average was 1.3%.
+This compares to the global survey median of zero and an average of 0.1%.

 Specifically concerning the observed performance of ISSA member institution reserve funds covered by the report, there a number of important additional findings:

-- Despite ageing populations and financing constraints, over 80 per cent of funds reported a positive cash flow position in 2015;
+- Despite ageing populations and financing constraints, over 90% of funds reported a positive cash flow position in 2016;

-- Even with increasing scrutiny and governance requirements, only 30 per cent of participating funds stated they had a Socially Responsible Investment (SRI) policy;
+- Even with increasing scrutiny and governance requirements, less than 20% of participating funds stated they had a Socially Responsible Investment (SRI) policy;

-- Asset allocation differed significantly from the CEM Benchmarking global survey – around 20 per cent of ISSA participant funds’ assets are invested in equities, two-thirds in fixed income and cash, and the rest in a mixture of alternatives and real estate.
-This compares to 40 per cent of assets in equities and the same proportion in fixed income and cash for the CEM Benchmarking global survey participants;
+- Asset allocation differed significantly from the CEM Benchmarking global survey – around 20% of ISSA participant funds’ assets are invested in equities, two-thirds in fixed income and cash, and the rest in a mixture of alternatives and real estate.
+This compares to 40% of assets in equities and the same proportion in fixed income and cash for the CEM Benchmarking global survey participants;

-- Implementation styles also show another key difference – while two-thirds of ISSA member institution reserve funds were managed internally (passive and active), this figure is less than 20 per cent for the global survey participants.
+- Implementation styles also show another key difference – while three-quarters of ISSA member institution reserve fund assets were managed internally (passive and active), this figure is around 25% for the global survey participants.